Resources and Documents

 4. Team Checks

 At all Championship events, team checks must be performed.
 It is recommended that team checks be performed on at least 10 percent of teams over the course of the tournament.
-The teams of all players advancing to a Single Elimination portion of a tournament should be checked after Swiss rounds have concluded.
+The teams of all competitors advancing to a Single Elimination portion of a tournament should be checked after Swiss rounds have concluded.
 The team check consists of two parts: a team list check and a legality check.

 4.1 Team List Check